stijn-dejongh/lovecraft_public_domain/raw_converts/soi.md

 strange things in sleep, and awake with a kind of exaltation instead of terror.
 I do not believe I need to wait for the full change as most have waited.
 If I did, my father would probably shut me up in a sanitarium as my poor little cousin is shut up.
 Stupendous and unheard-of splendours await me below, and I shall seek them soon.
-I&auml;-R&rsquo;lyeh!
+I&auml;-R'lyeh!
 Cthulhu fhtagn!
 I&auml;!
 I&auml;!
-No, I shall not shoot myself&mdash;I cannot be made to shoot myself!
+No, I shall not shoot myself--I cannot be made to shoot myself!

-  I shall plan my cousin&rsquo;s escape from that Canton madhouse, and together we shall go to marvel-shadowed Innsmouth.
-We shall swim out to that brooding reef in the sea and dive down through black abysses to Cyclopean and many-columned Y&rsquo;ha-nthlei, and in that lair of the Deep Ones we shall dwell amidst wonder and glory for ever.
+  I shall plan my cousin's escape from that Canton madhouse, and together we shall go to marvel-shadowed Innsmouth.
+We shall swim out to that brooding reef in the sea and dive down through black abysses to Cyclopean and many-columned Y'ha-nthlei, and in that lair of the Deep Ones we shall dwell amidst wonder and glory for ever.